bitcanon/visonicalarm/README.md

 print('Email:      ' + user.email)
 print('Partitions: ' + str(user.partitions))
 ```
-This is the same for all object classes in the library: Users, Devices, Events, Locations, Troubles, and so on...
+This is the same for all object classes in the library: Users, devices, events, locations, troubles, and so on...
 ## Alarm

 ### Alarm Panel
 After calling the `login()` method it takes a few moments for the API server to connect to the alarm panel in your house.
-To check of the connection has been make, call the `connected()` method:
+To check of the connection has been made, call the `connected()` method:
 ```python
 if alarm.connected():
     print('Alarm Panel connected')